Today’s Reading: John 5

 Or better yet, maybe restrain yourself from even voicing your opinion unless it’s necessary.

 Lord, this one is difficult for me.
 I wish I didn’t argue about the “right” way to load the dishwasher or load luggage in the trunk or organize an event.
-I wish I didn’t feel defensive when I make a suggestion and my suggestion is not taken.
+I wish I didn’t feel defensive when I make a suggestion, and it's not taken.
 I repent of my pride in this.
 Thank you for sending the Holy Spirit who can teach me humility.
 I am relying on Him.
 Amen.